-Ryzen 5 3400G proves to be a great APU for PC builds that are centered around gaming with an integrated GPU.
-Launched in July 2020, the Ryzen 5 3400G was part of AMD’s new lineup and quickly became a well known and loved CPU.
-With integrated GPUs, it is to be expected that they will not be able to handle most AAA titles with ease.
+Ryzen 5 3400G proves to be a great APU for PC builds that are centered around gaming.
+Launched in July 2020, the Ryzen 5 3400G was part of AMD’s new lineup.
+It quickly became a well known and loved CPU.
+Many people expect that APUs can’t handle Triple-A titles.
 At best, you’ll be getting medium graphics on the latest releases.
-However, the Ryzen 5 3400G proves that even integrated GPUs can pack powerful punches and be a great friend to budget PC builders.
+However, the Ryzen 5 3400G proves that even integrated GPUs can pack powerful punches.

-Based on Zen architecture, the Ryzen 5 3400G is manufactured on 12nm processors and comes out to be an incredibly great CPU for most users.
-With a base clock speed of 3.7GHz and a boost clock speed of 4.2GHz, the Ryzen 5 3400G proves that it can handle just about anything you throw at it.
-Like the 3000 series of Ryzen CPUs, the Ryzen 5 5 3400G has an AM4 socket, and therefore, you’ll need a motherboard that can support that.
-This APU is powered by 4 cores and 8 threads and comes with an AMD Wraith Spire cooler to keep temperatures at bay.
+Based on Zen architecture, the Ryzen 5 3400G is manufactured on 12nm processors.
+It has a base clock speed of 3.7GHz and a boost clock speed of 4.2GHz.
+The Ryzen 5 3400G proves that it can handle most games well.
+Like the 3000 series of Ryzen CPUs, the Ryzen 5 5 3400G has an AM4 socket.
+Therefore, you’ll need a motherboard that can support that.
+This APU is powered by 4 cores and 8 threads.
+It even comes with a Wraith Spire cooler to keep temps at bay.

 While looking for budget PC builds, a GPU can’t always be supported as it often takes things out of the set budget.
 The Ryzen 5 3400G shows that budget PC builders too can dip their toes in AAA titles.
 Games like GTA V, Doom, and Fortnite can be run on this APU with ease.
 It includes the Radeon RX Vega 11 for graphical prowess and has a base frequency of 100MHz.
 With Ryzen’s new lineup, they have proved that their APUs have come a long way and that the integrated GPUs can also handle quite a bit of mediocre gaming.
 The Ryzen 5 3400G is a prime example of that.
 Sadly, those who are looking to upgrade from the 2400G will be a bit disappointed as the graphical handling of the 3400G is the same and there hasn’t been much improvement on that front.